 Over my years of knitting, I've discovered an easy and safe way to block most of my knitting projects.
 I hope these hints answer some of the questions that most people face when blocking, explain the different methods, and offer some suggestions on the best technique to finish your favorite knitwear.

 Ever wonder why the first stitch (or sometimes the last) is slipped when you follow a knitting pattern?
-It's a technique in knitting to form an even edge of the final knitted garment.
+It's a technique in knitting to form an even edge of the final knitted garment and keep it from curling.
 Learn how to form an even edge with this technique and why it works.